Unlock the Power of Annual Appeal Letters: Stunning Tips

 31% of all annual giving happens in December and 11% of it occurs on the last three days of the year

 Granted, not all giving in December is prompted by letters.
 Some organizations send emails or texts.
-Some make phone calls to their more valuable donors.
+A nonprofit makes phone calls to their more valuable existing donors.

-It remains that all evidence points to the fact that the end of the year is the most impactful time to communicate with supporters.
+It remains that all evidence points to the fact that the end of the year is the most impactful time to communicate with supporters for an even greater impact

 Why send annual appeal letters?